tomto66/Topiary-Riffz/README.md

 * Tested/Compiled with Juce 6.1 / Visual Studio 2019 / VST2 / Windows10/X64.
 * Tested in Cantabile 3, Reaper and Cubase LE.
-* See here for known bugs (none @ release time)  ( https://github.com/tomto66/Topiary-Beatz/issues?q=is%3Aopen+is%3Aissue+label%3Abug )
+* See here for known bugs (none @ release time)  ( https://github.com/tomto66/Topiary-Riffz/issues?q=is%3Aopen+is%3Aissue+label%3Abug )

 ## Installing binaries

-* Plugin is found under Topiary Beatz / binaries.
+* Plugin is found under Topiary Riffz / binaries.
 Feel free to rename it.
 * Install in your VST2 plugin folder.
 Your host may need to rescan that folder.

 ## Manual